 total cases in LA County

-Despite the tremendous efforts of the County’s Department of Public Health (LACDPH) and Department of Health Services (LACDHS), as of April 26th, we only had race and ethnicity data for 55% of L.A.
+Despite the tremendous efforts of the County’s Department of Public Health (LACDPH) and Department of Health Services (LACDHS), as of April 26th, 2020, we only had race and ethnicity data for 55% of L.A.
 County’s COVID-19 cases.
-We have therefore used area race and ethnicity to provide a fuller picture of the racial impact of the pandemic over time, starting with the pandemic’s earliest days.
+We therefore used area race and ethnicity to provide a fuller picture of the racial impact of the pandemic over time, starting with the pandemic’s earliest days.

 Chart explainer: Again, using case data published by the Times and demographic data from Los Angeles County, we compared each area’s percentages of residents for each race and ethnicity to medians across the county.
 We then grouped them into two equal categories: those with a HIGHER percentage within each racial/ethnic group compared to the county median and those with a LOWER percentage.
 We start our analysis on March 27th, 2020, where more communities were consistently included in the COVID-19 case data.